Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Introduction

-The pronounced resonant behavior of such resonator-based couplings, compared with weak capacitive coupling, calls into question some approximations frequently invoked in cQED analysis.
+The pronounced resonant behavior of such resonator-based couplings, compared with simple capacitive coupling, calls into question some approximations frequently invoked in cQED analysis.
 In particular, the quantum Langevin dynamics is no longer adequately characterized by a single, frequency-independent parameter (a damping rate), resulting from the Markov approximation \cite{GarZol_book} which assumes the coupling is local in time.
 When we go beyond the Markov approximation and retain the frequency dependence of the coupling constants, the damping rate is replaced by a complex-valued and frequency-dependent self-energy which describes both damping and frequency shift \cite{BruusFlensberg_book}.
-While the Markov approximation is usually justified by the weakness of the coupling (weak-coupling limit) \cite{GarZol_book}, the frequency-dependent quantum Langevin equation in principle applies also in regimes of stronger coupling.
+While the Markov approximation is usually justified in the weak-coupling limit \cite{GarZol_book}, the frequency-dependent quantum Langevin equation in principle applies also in regimes of stronger coupling.

 The derivation of a well-defined non-Markovian model with non-divergent coupling coefficients is not trivial.
 As we show in this paper, the frequency-dependent quantum Langevin equation is straightforward to derive if the coupling is described by a generic bilinear interaction Hamiltonian between the resonator amplitude(s) and the TL mode amplitudes, weighted by coupling coefficients.
 However, the analysis of a concrete coupling circuit starts from the Lagrangian description in terms of node fluxes and charges.
 Under the frequently invoked weak-coupling assumption that the TL modes are unaffected by the coupling, a naive approach to obtain the interaction Hamiltonian from the Lagrangian may lead to divergent coupling coefficients.
 These problems are discussed in detail in Ref.~\onlinecite{ParraRodriguezETAL2018}, where the authors also review various cQED approaches to this common coupling situation.
 The authors' solution is to allow the TL modes to be dressed by the parameters of the coupling.
 The dressing is embodied by the boundary condition, which is placed on the TL modes by the coupling circuit and which involves characteristic length scale(s) of the coupling.
 These finite length(s) in turn give rise to a natural intrinsic cut-off of the coupling coefficients, thus avoiding divergences.
 In case of coupling circuits with a strong (resonant) frequency dependence, the possible divergence of the coupling coefficients is particularly problematic.
 We therefore adopt an approach similar to that developed in Ref.~\onlinecite{ParraRodriguezETAL2018} and allow for the TL to be dressed by the parameters of the coupling.
 Using the dressed TL modes, the Hamiltonian for the coupled system with the bilinear interaction term is then found non-perturbatively, without having to restrict to a weak-coupling limit.
 Note that such dressed continuum modes also appear under the name `scattering basis' in other contexts involving quantum impurities~\cite{MatveevETAL1993, YueETAL1994, LalETAL2002, DasETAL2004, NazarovGlazman2003, PolyakovGornyi2003, ShiAffleck2016, ShiKomijani2017}.